chittimallaramyasree/most_frequent/README.md

 # most_frequent
-This takes a sting and print the frequency of letters in decreasing order
+This takes a string and print the frequency of letters in decreasing order